-The idea for recording these reflections began in November, 2015 when the Walker Art Center in Minneapolis invited me to write a reaction to the Brothers Quay film “Street of Crocodiles” for their online magazine.
-Long-time friend and writer, Jay Orff, read the essay and said, “Write thirty more like that and you’ll have a book.”
-A week later, lying awake in bed at four in the morning preoccupied with this suggestion, I started to assemble a mental list of specific, unusual experiences I’ve had watching movies and now, 34 essays later, I’m summing up the predominant themes that developed while writing those stories.
+These essays represent my memories of watching and making films during the last forty years.
+I discuss particular, often well-known films, but with an emphasis upon the setting in which the film is experienced . . . social, cultural, psychological, architectural, supernatural and, on most occasions, eccentrically personal.
+The idea for this collection of stories began in November, 2015 when Walker Art Center film curator Sheryl Mousley asked me to write a reaction to the Brothers Quay film Street of Crocodiles.
+Long-time friend Jay Orff read the piece online and said, “Write thirty more like that and you’ll have a book.”
+I started to assemble a mental list of unusual experiences I’ve had watching movies and now, 34 essays later, I’m summing up the main themes that developed while documenting them.

 The cinema has something to do with the experience of narratives unfolding in or around a couple of hours, more or less, play-acted in front of cameras, assembled into edited products that, at least initially, are projected onto screens in front of audiences who pay to enter and sit in dark spaces together facing those screens.